Bounding Radon numbers via Betti numbers: Results

-We refer to the number $h_f$ from the theorem as \emph{fractional Helly number}.
-Bounded fractional Helly number in turn provides a weak $\eps$-net theorem \cite{transversal-hypergraph} and a $(p,q)$-theorem \cite{transversal-hypergraph}.
-The existence of fractional Helly theorem for sets with bounded topological complexity might be seen as the most important application of Theorem \ref{t:boundedRadon}, not only because it implies an existence of weak $\eps$-nets and a $(p,q)$-theorem, but also on its own.
-Its existence answers positively a question by Matou\v sek (personal communication), also mentioned in \cite[Open Problem 3.6]{survey}.
+The existence of a fractional Helly theorem for sets with bounded homological complexity might be seen as the most important application of Theorem \ref{t:boundedRadon}, not only because it implies an existence of weak $\eps$-nets and a $(p,q)$-theorem (which we both discuss later), but also in its own right.
+Its existence answers positively a question by Matou\v sek (personal communication), also posed in \cite[Open Problem 3.6]{survey}.

-The bound on $h_f$ we obtain from the proof is not optimal.
+We note that the bound $m(b,d)$ on the fractional Helly number we obtain from the proof is not optimal.
 So what is the optimal bound?
 The case of $(d-1)$-flats in $\R^d$ in general position shows that we cannot hope for anything better than $d+1$.
-In Section \ref{s:pq_surface} we establish a reasonably small bound for a large class of families $\F$ of open subsets of surfaces using a bootstrapping method based on the result of the author and Kalai \cite{planar_sets}.
-In particular, for families $\F$ of open sets with $TC_1(\F) = 0$, we obtain the optimal bound.
+In Section~\ref{s:pq_surface} we establish a reasonably small bound for a large class of families $\F$ of open subsets of surfaces using the result of the author and Kalai \cite{planar_sets}.
+In particular, for families $\F$ of open sets with $HC_1(\F) = 0$, we obtain the optimal bound.